-In backup-based duplication of databases in NOARCHIVELOG mode, media recovery uses the NOREDO option.
+In backup-based duplication of databases with a connection to the target database and in NOARCHIVELOG mode, media recovery uses the NOREDO option.
 Thus, if incremental backups exist, RMAN applies only these incremental backups to the restored files during recovery.

-For backup-based duplication of databases in ARCHIVELOG mode, RMAN recovers by default up to the last archived redo log generated at the time the command was executed, or until a time specified with a SET UNTIL clause.
+For backup-based duplication of databases in ARCHIVELOG mode, RMAN recovers by default up to the last archived redo log generated when the command was executed, or until a time specified with a SET UNTIL clause.